 Diversity, equality and inclusion is a crucial and permanent part of our business strategy.
-To help us ensure a fully diverse, equitable and inclusive working environment, we invite you to fill out these voluntary questions so we can track and further our efforts.
-The information shared here is strictly optional, and cannot and will not affect your job application in any way.
-We want to know that we are reaching people that reflect a modern day Isle of Ireland.
+To help us ensure a fully diverse, equitable and inclusive working environment, we invite you to fill out some voluntary questions so we can track and further our efforts.
+The information shared is strictly optional, and cannot and will not affect your job application in any way.

 When does the programmes start?